Garmin 245 Review

 Well, you’ve got a metronome and STRYD support (buy one).
 There’s obviously much more than that and here are some run-specific highlights

-- Running cadence can from the wrist and is sufficiently accurate.
+- Running cadence can be from the wrist and is sufficiently accurate.

 - Race time predictors now from Fristbeat.